BradHutchings/Mmojo-Server-v1/docs/6b-Package-mmojo-server-one.md

 ## 6b.
-Package Mmojo Server One (Embedded Model)
+Package mmojo-server-one

 Brad Hutchings<br/>
 brad@bradhutchings.com

-The sixth step in building Mmojo Server is to package the `mmojo-server` Actual Portable Executable (APE) for deployment.
+The sixth step in building Mmojo Server is to package the Mmojo Server builds.

-We are going to package `mmojo-server-one` with an embedded `.gguf` model file.
+In this substep, we are going to package `mmojo-server-one` with an embedded `.gguf` model file.

 If you would like to package `mmojo-server` without an embedded `.gguf` model file, use this step instead:
 - [6a.
 Package Mmojo Server](6a-Package-Mmojo-Server.md).